31Amin/car_maintenance_tracker/README.md

 ### <ins>UX_Testing</ins>
 As part of the UX testing all pages were tested for the following criteria;
-1. Pages renders on the device, with now obvious distortion.
+1. All pages renders on the device, with no obvious distortion.
 2. All colours and text is consistent and displays well to the user
 3. All links within the page work as expected
 4. All fields, that should be accessible for editing / adding data work as expected